The-Marcy-Lab-School/problem-set-7-rest/README.md

 3. **You've been hired to do some work for Discogs, an application to help users track a vinyl record collection.
 A `Collection` has many `Albums`, and an `Album` has many collections via a join table called `Ownership`.
 You've been asked to build a feature that allows to remove an album from their collection.
 What HTTP Method/URL/controller action would you use to implement this feature?**
 <br>

 4. **Choose your favorite web application.
-What's an example of a one-to-many and many-to-many relationship that might exist within the app?**
+What's an example of a one-to-many relationship that might exist within the app?
+What's an example of a many-to-many relationship that might exist within the app?**
 <br>